-

 scheduling cron jobs in kubernetes

 For my reader app I am using cronjobs to schedule my a new build and upload to cloudflare pages every hour.
-In this example I have built a docker image `docker
+In this example I have built a docker image and pushed it to dockerhub.
+It uses a secret to access cloudflare, and the entrypoint itself does the build and upload.

 -